torvalds/linux/Documentation/filesystems/bcachefs/SubmittingPatches.rst

 ===

-Instead of running your tests locally, when running the full test suite it's prefereable to let a server farm do it in parallel, and then have the results in a nice test dashboard (which can tell you which failures are new, and presents results in a git log view, avoiding the need for most bisecting).
+Instead of running your tests locally, when running the full test suite it's preferable to let a server farm do it in parallel, and then have the results in a nice test dashboard (which can tell you which failures are new, and presents results in a git log view, avoiding the need for most bisecting).